Sports Betting For 18 Years Old And Over

 Legalities of Sports Gambling in the US

 Sports wagering faced two periods of difficulty, once during the Great Depression were nearly all gambling in the U.S. went underground and again in the 1990’s after the creation of PASPA, a US law which prevented domestic brick and mortar sports wagering operations.
 Recently, PASPA was thrown out by the highest court of the land, the Supreme Court, and ruled unconstitutional for violating state’s rights to equal access and offers.

 The official repeal of PASPA by SCOTUS has facilitated a new expansion of interest in sports gambling.
 Cash-strapped stated are eyeing the potential tax revenue legal sports wagering can provide while private interest groups are looking to seize partnership opportunities with casino chains and states offering 18+ sports betting.
 Currently, several states are drafting and proposing sports betting legislation with varying restrictions concerning betting locations, methods to bet, and minimum ages.

 States with 18+ Access to Sports Betting

 States that passed laws to allow 18+ sports betting:

-States that allow sports betting options to those 21 years of age and over:
+States that currently allow sports betting options to those 21 years of age and over: